ketan12025/turn_over/README.md

 ```

-go to http://localhost:5173/ to explore the app
+Go to http://localhost:5173/ to explore the app